0xZ0F/Z0FCourse_ReverseEngineering/0x000-IntroductionAndSetup/0x002-Setup.md

 # Setup
 This course will focus on 64 bit Windows, but we will talk about 32 bit and Linux as well.
+Note: x32 and x86 are the same.

 ## Software:
 Most of the software can be replaced with anything you like.
 The software I will be using is listed (all of it's free):